JasonDormier/reading-notes/class-10.md

 * Group messages

-* breakpoints- so you can step through your code one step at a time
+* Breakpoints- so you can step through your code one step at a time

-* Condtional breakpoint - You can indicate that a breakpoint should be triggered only if a condition that you specify is met
+* Conditional breakpoint - You can indicate that a breakpoint should be triggered only if a condition that you specify is met

-* Debugger as a keyword for a breakpoint - just type in debugger and the code will stop when it hits that point in the code
+* Debugger as a keyword for a breakpoint - just type in the debugger and the code will stop when it hits that point in the code

 * Exceptions - Try, Catch, Finally